Transformation front kinetics in deformable ferromagnets: Conclusions

 The present paper is supplemented by the 2D implementation of CutFEM in MATLAB, which has been heavily modified compared to the previous versions (supplementing previous publications by the author).
 It is now an intrinsically multi-physics code, solving a general PDE that results from the energy minimisation (with the continuity of the unknown field and the derivative of the energy density by the gradient of the unknown field across the interface), and the user can specify arbitrary energy density and arbitrary interface kinetics law.
 Furthermore, a novel interface topology change algorithm has been outlined and demonstrated using a numerical example.
 The code is available via GitHub (see link above).

 The developments have been applied to the case study of the magnetically-driven and mechanically-driven structural phase transitions in magnetic shape-memory alloys (MSMAs).
 The simplest continuum constitutive law for the bulk magneto-mechanical behaviour of MSMAs has been proposed.
-Numerical simulations have confirmed that with the derived phase boundary kinetics and the proposed constitutive law, the behaviour of the twin boundaries is qualitatively correct.
+Numerical simulations have been used to model qualitatively the behaviour of the twin boundaries in MSMAs.